samuellando/tmixer/README.md

 All commands will by default open fzf if no project_name is provided.
-Except for the start command, which will start the configured default project in a new tmux client, and the reset command, which will reset the currently attached session.
+Except for the start command, which will start the configured default project in a new tmux client, and the reset command, which will reset the attached session.

 switch (default)
         switch the active tmux client to the project.
-It will either switch to the existing session or start a session with the project configuration.
+It will either switch to the existing session or start a session for the project.

         After switching to a project/session, tmixer will run it's configured switch commands.

-        Note that a project's switch commands are automatically run any time you switch to the session in tmux, even without this command.
-For example with leader-b.
+        Note that a project's switch commands are automatically run any time you switch to the session in tmux.
+For example even with leader-b.

 start
         Equivalent to starting tmux normally, but will open into a project.
 By default it starts the default configured project.

 kill
-        kill the session/project.
+        kill the project.

 reset
-        kill and restart the project session.
-By default will reset the attached session.
+        reset the state of the project's session to it's configured state.

 Flags:
-[See section below]
 ```

 ## Configuration